Neuschwanstein Castle

 Neuschwanstein Castle is one of the world’s most famous castles.
 The castle seems to rise out of a rock in a wooded area in the state of Bavaria in Germany.

 With its many turrets and towers, Neuschwanstein resembles a fairy-tale medieval castle.
-Neuschwanstein and other European castles inspired the design for the Sleeping Beauty Castle at Disneyland at Anaheim, California.
+Neuschwanstein and other European castles inspired the design of Sleeping Beauty Castle at Disneyland in Anaheim, California.

 Neuschwanstein Castle was the dream of King Ludwig II of Bavaria.
 Ludwig was fascinated by the operas of the German composer Richard Wagner, with their celebration of Germanic mythical gods and legendary heroes.